 Noma is considered by many to be the world’s most influential restaurant.
 In 2017, the Copenhagen restaurant’s team and Four Seasons partner for a nine-city, 19-day, once-in-a-lifetime Private Jet journey.
 Noma Chef René Redzepi has curated the itinerary to connect guests with his culinary friends around the world.

 Look behind the scenes

-One of three Four Seasons Private Jet Experiences available in 2017, the Culinary Discoveries trip introduces guests to top chefs and producers for discussions, foraging expeditions, cooking classes, communal meals and street-food adventures – each experience designed to reveal something not only about the destination’s culinary heritage, but about its culture.
+One of two Four Seasons Private Jet Experiences available in 2017, the Culinary Discoveries trip introduces guests to top chefs and producers for discussions, foraging expeditions, cooking classes, communal meals and street-food adventures – each experience designed to reveal something not only about the destination’s culinary heritage, but about its culture.

 As with every Four Seasons Private Jet Experience, the in-air services and amenities – from the hand-stitched Italian leather flat-bed seats to the latest vintage of Dom Pérignon – are unbeatable, helping to make the journey as enjoyable as the destinations.

 In this burgeoning food destination, the journey begins with a truly exclusive experience: dining at the home of Chef Jong Kuk Lee, a pioneer in the city’s farm-to-table movement.
 Lee was trained as a painter, but his passion for authentic Korean food has made him a self-taught master of traditional cooking and fermentation.
 Although he’s more likely to shy away from a spotlight than to seek one out, he has gained renown among those in the know.
 “I’ve personally been to his home for dinner, and it’s a very sought-after experience,” Redzepi says.